Flairwars/tillicev2/README.md

-# tilicev2
+# tillicev2
-This is the Tilice Bot for FlairWars, rewritten from the ground up
+This is the Tillice Bot for FlairWars, rewritten from the ground up

 # Setup
 ## Dependencies